 What you need to do before you start keeping pigs, including registering with the Rural Payments Agency and Animal and Plant Health Agency.

-Before you start keeping pigs on a piece of land, you must get a County Parish Holding (CPH) number from the Rural Payments Agency (RPA) for the land.
+Before you start keeping pigs on a piece of land, you must register the land you’ll use.

 Register your animals

 You must tell the Animal and Plant Health Agency (APHA) that you’re keeping pigs, within 30 days of pigs arriving on your land.

 APHA will give you a herd mark that you’ll have to use to identify pigs from your holding.
 Herd marks are 1 or 2 letters followed by 4 digits, eg A1234 or XY9876.